anubhavsultania/Qubic/README.md

 npm start
 ```
 ## 🧪 Usage
-* Upload a .qubic smart contract file locally OR
+* Upload a qubic smart contract file locally OR

 * Paste a GitHub link to fetch the contract automatically.